wojtekrafalo/C_Compiler/README.md

 	An attempt of running another way will cause errors.

+	If you wish to test a compiler, you can use input specified at "src/tests" package.

 ----------------------------------------------------------------------------------------------------------------------------------------

 	After creating a file with machine code you can run it in register machine.